Posts

 Image

-Erythraean Sibyl by Michelangelo (1508-12) (Click the image for a full screen view) Location Erythrae is one of the twelve cities of Ionia, situated 22 km north-east of Cesme, on a small peninsula stretching into the Bay of Erythrae, at an equal distance from the mountains Mimas and Corycus, and directly opposite the island of Chios ( Herod.
+Erythraean Sibyl by Michelangelo (Click the image for a full screen view) Location Erythrae is one of the twelve cities of Ionia, situated 22 km north-east of Cesme, on a small peninsula stretching into the Bay of Erythrae, at an equal distance from the mountains Mimas and Corycus, and directly opposite the island of Chios ( Herod.
 1.142 ).
 Map of Mysia and Lydia (Click the image for a full screen view) History Bronze Age - Excavations here have shown that the site has been settled since the early bronze age, and as a result the area around the village of Ildiri has been declared a national heritage site.
 Foundation - According to Pausanias ( Paus.
-7.3.7 ), Erythrae was founded by Cretan settlers under the leadership of Erythrus the Red, son of Rhadamanthus, and at the same time inhabited by Lycians, Carians, a...
+7.3.7 ), Erythrae was founded by Cretan settlers under the leadership of Erythrus the Red, son of Rhadamanthus, and at the same time inhabited by Lycians, Carians, and Pamphylians.
+At a later period came Cnopus ( Strab.
+14.633 ), son of Codrus, with an Ionian colony, whence the city...